PowerDMARC

 v=spf1 include:spf.google.com -all

-Case 5: SPF TempError (SPF Temporary Error)
+5. SPF Temperror (SPF Temporary Error)

-One of the very common and often harmless reasons why SPF authentication fails is SPF TempError (temporary error) which is caused due to a DNS error such as a DNS timeout while an SPF authentication check is being performed by the receiving MTA.
-It is, therefore, just as the name suggests, usually an interim error returning a 4xx status code that can cause temporary SPF failure, however, yielding an SPF pass result when tried again later.
+One of the very common and often harmless reasons why SPF authentication fails is SPF Temperror (temporary error) which is caused by a DNS error such as a DNS timeout while the receiving MTA is performing an SPF authentication check.
+It is, therefore, just as the name suggests, usually an interim error returning a 4xx status code that can cause temporary SPF failure, yielding an SPF pass result when tried again later.

-Case 6: SPF PermError (SPF Permanent Error)
+6. SPF Permerror (SPF Permanent Error)

+Email authentication failures are never good news for your domain’s reputation and credibility.
+To ensure your deliverability isn’t affected, you need to take action now to prevent your SPF from failing.
 Want to test if you have SPF configured correctly for your domain?
 Try out our free SPF checker tool today!

 Exit mobile version